Undline/UndChain/readme.md

 **5. Monetization Opportunities**

-- Users can monetize content directly using UndChain’s native tokens (e.g., USP or AdCoin).
+- Users can monetize content directly using Modulr’s native tokens (e.g., USP or AdCoin).
 - Supports subscription-based models, tipping systems, and ad revenue sharing to reward creators.

 **6. Integration with Pages and M3L/GSS**